amadeuio/make-your-cv/README.md

 Located in `src`:

 - `components`: React components
+- `data`: Storage of initial data and its type definitions
-- `icons`: Components with SVG icons
+- `icons`: SVG icons components
-- `styles`: CSS styles & reset
+- `css`: CSS styles
+- `Context.tsx`: Context API provider component
 - `App.tsx`: Main component responsible for managing state and rendering components of the app
 - `main.tsx`: Entry point for the React app
-- `initialData.ts`: Storage of initial placeholder data
-- `types.ts`: TypeScript type definitions for the data

 Located in root: